eazyhunting/Hello-Shiny-Azu-R-Apps/README.md

 ## What  is  Shiny

-Shin is a framework that allows data scientists to develop quick and easy web sites so that you don't have to pay a full stack team of people JUST to deliver the value from you data folks.
+Shiny is a framework that allows data scientists to develop quick and easy web sites so that you don't have to pay a full stack team of people JUST to deliver the value from you data folks.
 Essentially they can do it themselves - the Azure stuff might trip them up.

 Shiny Apps support Python & R. My relative was using R so that's what I focused on.